35percent/11tystarter/src/posts/audit-omissions-suspect-missing-schemes.md

 All sales look at market value, no restrictive covenants on any of the units.
 No staircasing sales.
 Developer - Robert Copper

-## 06/AP/2341
-See attached Land Registry docs for 814 Old Kent Road.
-Looks like there are 21 flats instead of the 20 consented.
-Looks like they were all sold as shared equity and have all been staircased with the exception of one or two homes.
-Housing association is A2Dominion.

 ## 04/AP/2114 (Garland Court, Wansey Street)
 31 flats approved, of which 16 social rent, 3 shared ownership and 12 private sale.
 However, [LR records](https://landregistry.data.gov.uk/app/ppd/search?et%5B%5D=lrcommon%3Afreehold&et%5B%5D=lrcommon%3Aleasehold&limit=100&nb%5B%5D=true&nb%5B%5D=false&paon=garland+court&postcode=se17+1lh&ptype%5B%5D=lrcommon%3Adetached&ptype%5B%5D=lrcommon%3Asemi-detached&ptype%5B%5D=lrcommon%3Aterraced&ptype%5B%5D=lrcommon%3Aflat-maisonette&ptype%5B%5D=lrcommon%3AotherPropertyType&street=wansey&tc%5B%5D=ppd%3AstandardPricePaidTransaction&tc%5B%5D=ppd%3AadditionalPricePaidTransaction) show that 22 flats in Garland Court have come up as having been sold.